The declaration types

 module(name:quoted_string, v:version, load_arguments:any...) { <declaration-body> } # (top scope only)

-Load arguments can be provided if the module is not inline-declared.
+If a module is loaded it can be provided with load arguments.
 The load arguments are a list of identifiers that are passed to the module from the loading model, and must be specified as identifier : type.
 For instance, if the declaration is

 module("A module", version(0, 0, 1),